Project 3: Zine Game

 You may also consider extending upon or remixing a previous project as long as it meets the project prompt and requirements.
 Your project proposal must be approved by an instructor / TA prior to the submission.

-You are also welcome to work in groups of 2-3, please consult the instructor / TA for further directions beforehand.
+You are also welcome to work in groups of 2-3, instructions for collaborating on Unity projects are included in our Tech Setup document.

 What is a zine?